Pūrākau

 Using the SIA’s own framework, what does the data tell us about New Zealand state agencies as predictors of harm to children?

 Between 80 and 90 percent of Māori gang whānau members experienced abuse in state care, according to the Royal Commission of Inquiry into Abuse in Care.
 Our ‘Gang Whānau Healing Intergenerational Trauma’ research confirms this pattern.
 The state removed these children, claiming to protect them.
 Instead, it subjected them to violence, neglect, and institutional abuse that scarred them for life.
-Now, as adults building families and healing from colonial trauma, that same state uses their childhood abuse (the abuse the state inflicted when it removed them from their whānau) as evidence they pose a risk to their own children.
+Now, as adults building families and healing from colonial trauma, that same state uses their childhood abuse, the abuse the state inflicted when it removed them from their whānau, as evidence they pose a risk to their own children.

 The IDI ensures this abuse becomes permanent evidence.
-Every interaction (a parent seeking family violence support, accessing addiction services, asking for housing or financial assistance) enriches the data profile rather than being recognised as help-seeking behaviour.
+Every interaction, a parent seeking family violence support, accessing addiction services, asking for housing or financial assistance, enriches the data profile rather than being recognised as help-seeking behaviour.
 The same system that fails to track institutional patterns of harm meticulously catalogues every moment of struggle in Māori whānau lives.

 In predictive risk modelling terms, this is what researchers call a “feedback loop.”
 The state creates the harm, records the harm, then uses that record to justify further intervention.
 If we were modelling any other entity with this pattern, the algorithm would flag it as extremely high risk.

-The data on long-term outcomes is even more damning.
+Nine percent of children in Oranga Tamariki care were abused or neglected in 2023/24, a significant increase from 2019.
+In youth residential facilities, twenty percent of children were abused.
 Māori who spent time in the Oranga Tamariki system are nine times more likely to be in emergency housing, six times more likely to be hospitalised for self-harm, and significantly more likely to be victims of crime than Māori who were never in state care.
-Ninety-two percent of young Māori in youth justice had previous care and protection reports.
 Being in state care is linked to higher rates of prison admission, unemployment, and suicide.

 If we applied the SIA’s actuarial logic to this data, the state would be classified as a forward liability.
 It causes measurable harm, destabilises families, and produces negative long-term outcomes at rates far exceeding those of the communities it targets.
 The fiscal cost alone should trigger intervention.
 The state spends hundreds of millions managing the consequences of its own failures while refusing to measure the return on that investment.